kaanguven/OptimalTradeEntry_ICT/README.md

 With this python code, you can use the GOLD levels, that is, the return levels for "bull" or "bear", in the fastest way for any exchange.

-You can even build yourself a simple trading bot by executing automated orders asynchronously.
+You can even build yourself a simple trading bot by executing automated orders asynchronously between these two Fibonacci Prices.

 If you would like to build a custom trade bot built for you, my e-mail: ufukkaan19@gmail.com